unibo-spe/spe-slides/content/04-build-automation/_generator.md

 ```kotlin
 group = "it.unibo.firstplugin"
 ```
-Many repositories require to register the group and associate developer identities to it
+Many repositories require you to register the group and associate developer identities with it

 The project name set in `settings.gradle.kts` is usually used as **artifactId**
 * In case of hierarchical projects, each subproject is a separate artifact and its name is used as artifactId